mdda/relationships-from-entity-stream/README.md

 # relationships-from-entity-stream

-Research idea, based on Relation Networks' shortcomings
+Research idea, extending the work in the DeepMind "Relation Networks" paper